-If your breast milk needs to be supplemented, ask that your baby receive your colostrum or milk from a human milk bank instead of formula if possible.
+If your breast milk needs to be supplemented, your baby may have access to receive colostrum or milk from a human milk bank instead of using formula.
+Ask your pediatrician for more information on how to receive milk supplements for your baby.